AR0E/ar0e/markdowns/reading-list.md

       - The magnetic field lines of a helical coil are not simple loops - M. Lieberherr
       - Lines of Force in Electric and Magnetic Fields - Joseph Slepian

+      - [Geometry and energy-aware decomposition of the Navier-Stokes equation: A Port-Hamiltonian](https://arxiv.org/pdf/2103.02277)

   - **Books**
     - The works of Clifford Truesdell